Fintech Localization

 Explain what is being requested.
 Explain why it is needed.
 Explain what happens after upload.
 Avoid vague authority language.
 Avoid aggressive prompts.
 Avoid unexplained security claims.

 For fintech, consistency is not style.
 It is credibility.
+It should be checked through bilingual quality assurance before the flow reaches users.

 KYC onboarding is where product growth meets compliance pressure.